Trip to Lasithi Plateau.

 After one more Kilometer the ‘funnel’, a swallow gap by which the water on the plateau drains away.
 There you can follow a dirt road which branches off in western direction to the E4 Lasithi hiking path with a stunning panoramic view.

-We continue on your trip and after moving through the villages of Magoulas, Avrakontes, Ayios Georgios and Ayios Konstantinos we’re arriving at 59 kilometres the Kroustalenia Monastery; and close the imposing melt water collection basins.
+We continue on your trip and after moving through the villages of Magoulas, Avrakontes, Ayios Georgios (Folklore Museum in an old, traditional farmhouse) and Ayios Konstantinos we’re arriving at 37 miles (59 km) the Kroustalenia Monastery; and close the imposing melt water collection basins.

 Video from Lasithi Plateau